MGM+: Movie library

-MGM+ currently has exclusive first-run agreements with two of the network's original corporate parents.
-As of April 2023, films featured on the channel primarily include recent releases and film library content from namesake Metro-Goldwyn-Mayer (along with content from subsidiary Orion Pictures, American International Pictures, United Artists, and library product from Amazon MGM Studios, The Samuel Goldwyn Company, Motion Picture Corporation of America and PolyGram Filmed Entertainment) and Paramount Skydance-owned Paramount Pictures (along with film content from its subsidiaries Paramount Players, Paramount Animation, MTV Entertainment Studios, Comedy Central Films, BET Films and Nickelodeon Movies as well as library product from now-defunct units Paramount Vantage, Republic Pictures and Insurge Pictures.)—and formerly feature films from Lionsgate Studios, Samuel Goldwyn Films, and Roadside Attractions.
+MGM+ has an exclusive first-run agreement with Metro-Goldwyn-Mayer.
+As of 2026, films featured on the channel primarily include recent releases and film library content from namesake Metro-Goldwyn-Mayer (along with content from subsidiary Orion Pictures, American International Pictures, United Artists, and library product from Amazon MGM Studios, The Samuel Goldwyn Company, Motion Picture Corporation of America and PolyGram Filmed Entertainment)—and formerly feature films from Paramount Skydance-owned Paramount Pictures (along with film content from its subsidiaries Paramount Players, Paramount Animation, MTV Entertainment Studios, Comedy Central Films, BET Films and Nickelodeon Movies as well as library product from now-defunct units Paramount Vantage, Republic Pictures and Insurge Pictures—all for films released prior to 2026) and Lionsgate Studios (for films released prior to 2020), Samuel Goldwyn Films, and Roadside Attractions.
 (Lionsgate holds a 45% stake in Roadside, with the remaining interest primarily held by studio founders Howard Cohen and Eric d'Arbeloff.)